Charitable Giving Strategies

 When considering a gift of real estate to the church, it may be helpful to ask the following questions:

-- Would a large capital gains tax be due if you sold this property?
-If you answered “yes” to any of these questions, you may want to consider making a gift of the property to the church.
+• Would a large capital gains tax be due if you sold this property?

 You can convey a remainder interest in your home to the church but continue to utilize your home for the remainder of your lifetime.
 This could be done by executing a current deed that transfers ownership of your home to the church upon your death.
 When the deed is recorded you may be entitled to a charitable income tax deduction for the fair market value of the remainder interest.
 In other words, you would take the fair market value of the home and subtract from that fair market value, the value of your right to utilize the property for the rest of your life based upon actuarial tables.